 The killing was reportedly a Black Hand operation, an extortion racket that proliferated among Italian immigrants in the first quarter of the twentieth century.
 Such rackets, in which Italian immigrant gangsters extorted primarily Italian immigrant businessmen, were active in Pittsburgh and throughout Western Pennsylvania as well as in immigrant enclaves around the country.

 Caliendo, 24, who owned a Swissvale pool hall, was reportedly leading an effort to extort money for the legal defense of Italians.
 Apparently Combrea, an Italian immigrant steelworker, and Caliendo had argued about the issue in the past.
 When Caliendo saw Combrea on the street he argued with him further, then pulled out a gun and shot him multiple times.
 Caliendo fled the scene.

-Apprehended in Chicago on June 28, he fought extradition before being returned to Pittsburgh on July 14, 1921.
+Apprehended in Chicago on June 28, Caliendo fought extradition before being returned to Pittsburgh on July 14, 1921.

-At trial, Caliendo, a World war I veteran, argued self-defense, though Combrea was unarmed when he was killed.
+At trial, Caliendo, a World War I veteran, argued self-defense, though Combrea was said to be unarmed when he was killed.
 He was convicted of first-degree murder on October 26, 1921, and sentenced to death.

 On appeal, he again argued self-defense, an argument the court dismissed by noting that a jury had already considered it and was “not impressed” (Commonwealth v.
 Caliendo, 279 Pa.
 293, 1924).
 Finding no errors, the court noted, “our function in dealing with the case is at an end.”